-So what is Republic doing that's so different from the rest?
-They've instituted the use of a concept called Adaptive Coverage in order to reduce the monthly cost of service.
+Republic Wireless is unique amongst its competitors with the institution of Adaptive Coverage to reduce the monthly service cost.
 Adaptive Coverage represents a cell phone's ability to switch seamlessly between Wi-Fi and a wireless network.
 This means that when Wi-Fi is available, the phone will use it - without you doing anything - only resorting to the network if no Wi-Fi is detected.
 This feature even works for calls and text messages, with no interruption to your service.

 How much you'll save depends on your needs and the plan you choose.
-There is a wide range of options.
 The lowest tier costs $15 a month and gives you unlimited talk and text on the T-Mobile network, with data only when Wi-Fi is accessible. $20/month gets you 1GB of network data, and unlimited talk, text, and Wi-Fi data.
 The most expensive plan includes 10GB of data for $90/month.

 The upsides to Republic Wireless are the simplicity and pricing options.
 The downside is that there are only 12 phones that work with their Adaptive Coverage.
 You can buy a phone outright from the website, with prices ranging from $179 to $799, or you can opt for monthly payments.
 You can also bring your own as long as it's one of the models the provider carries, or one of Google's two new Pixel phones.

 Disadvantages of the Best Prepaid Cell Phone Plans

 While the best prepaid phone plans offer a greater degree of freedom, and flexibility for those looking for something different from contract plans, there are some downsides that you should know before signing on.
 I have outlined them below: